 Applying for a vacancy at Flinders is a completely online process.
-For more information about the process itself, and for details of other ways you can lodge your application, please refer to How to Apply.
+For more information about the process itself, please refer to How to Apply.
 For essential information about Flinders’ recruitment procedures, please read on.

 - Position information

 - Copies of degrees, diplomas, certificates, academic transcripts etc

 - Final selection

 - Special needs

 - Record keeping

 - quotes the vacancy reference number

 - addresses the selection criteria